dg4l/mintd/readme.md

 # mintd
 a minimal torrent daemon written in C++

-> [!CAUTION]
+> [!WARNING]
-> EXPERIMENTAL SOFTWARE !!!!!!
+> EXPERIMENTAL SOFTWARE.
 THERE IS SOME HACKY STUFF, WILL BE FIXED LATER.

 ## ipc header protocol